kht-tran/glm-fisher-scoring-mcmc/README.md

 ## Overview
 This project
-- implements two estimation approaches for Generalized Linear Models (GLMs) from scratch: (i) Fisher Scoring (a Newton-type maximum likelihood algorithm) and (ii) Random Walk Metropolis-Hastings MCMC (a Bayesian sampling approach) and
+- implements two estimation approaches for Generalized Linear Models (GLMs) from scratch:
+  - Fisher Scoring (a Newton-type maximum likelihood algorithm) and
+  - Random Walk Metropolis-Hastings MCMC (a Bayesian sampling approach) and
-- compares their results on two real-world datasets: credit card approval (logistic regression) and hospital length of stay after cardiac procedures (Poisson regression, log link).
+- compares their results on two real-world datasets:
+  - credit card approval (logistic regression) and
+  - hospital length of stay after cardiac procedures (Poisson regression, log link).

 *[Completed as part of a team assignment.
 I led the implementation of the Fisher Scoring and MCMC algorithms, and reviewed and revised the written report.]*